Skip to content

 The team awards are the ones that are much more straightforward, as they are the same as the games we watch every day.
 However, there are far more individual honors earned, so let’s dive into those.

-The first MLB award that is unique to baseball is the Cy Young award.
+The first MLB award that is unique to baseball is the Cy Young award, which is awarded to the best pitcher in each league.

 Next up is an honor that is as straightforward as it sounds.
 Both the AL and NL award a trophy to a player in his rookie season that is deemed to be the best.

 In other words, this could be thought of as the MVP of rookies.
-This is often a great indicator of future success, as Acuna Jr. is a prime example of a past winner who may also win an outright MVP award.
+This is often a great indicator of future success, as players ranging from Ronald Acuna Jr. and Shohei Ohtani to Jackie Robinson, Johnny Bench, and Willie McCovey have won both a Rookie of the Year and MVP Award in their careers.

 All-MLB Team